Come fly away with me to the land of music and art.

-Tess w/Stephen Buhner gig in Nelson, Canada (photo to come)
+Tess w/Stephen Buhner at a gig in Nelson, Canada

 Another super fun gig was Zoe’s Birthday Party.
 Ken Field came from New Orleans; we improvised while Zoe danced!

-Tess w/Ken Fields and Zoe (photo to come)
+Tess w/Ken Fields and Zoe ~ dancer extraordinaire!

 Tess uses her experiences and degrees to teach and taught as an Adjunct instructor at WNMU Music Department as Choir Director, teaches Music Appreciation and individual voice coaching.

-Currently Tess provides private instruction in flute and cello.
+Currently Tess provides private instruction in flute, voice, and cello.